 - 'I can only comment on the setting up process as it's such a recent investment but I found the site easy to use and clear about costs' - Rachel

 - 'Been with Nutmeg over a year now and have got substantially better returns than I did when trying to trade myself' - James

 If you are looking for a low cost stock market investment service then take a look at Nutmeg.
 They are cheap but not the cheapest especially if you want them to manage your portfolio.
-However they remain cheaper than most online investment services (with the exception of Moneyfarm as described in the section above titled 'Nutmeg alternatives') and most fund platforms when you factor in the underlying cost of the investments they use (ETFs).
-In addition Nutmeg's performance provides a reasonable return and has outperformed it's peers with its high risk portfolio.
-Overall Nutmeg provide simple easy access to investing within a Stocks and Shares ISA and/or a pension providing reasonable returns over time.
+However they remain cheaper than most online investment services (an exception is Moneyfarm as described in the section above titled 'Nutmeg alternatives') and most fund platforms when you factor in the underlying cost of the investments they use (ETFs).
+In addition Nutmeg's performance provides a reasonable return and has outperformed many of its peers with its high risk portfolio.
+Overall Nutmeg give simple easy access to investing within a Stocks and Shares ISA, Lifetime ISA or a pension providing reasonable returns over time.

 Looking for a financial adviser near you?

 Do you need financial advice?
 An independent financial adviser can show you how to make the most of your money.

 Simply find your nearest qualified and regulated adviser using the UK’s largest adviser search.